iSynaptic/java-kata/README.md

 ### High-Level ###

 Create a tool, using Java, that reads two files into memory and produce summary statistics.
-One file consists of an organizational hierarchy (ie. Directed Acrylic Graph with nodes limited to one parent, a.k.a.
-N-ary tree) and the other file consists of user data that will be associated to the organizational hierarchy.
+One file consists of an organizational hierarchy (ie. a [K-ary tree](https://en.wikipedia.org/wiki/K-ary_tree), or [Directed Acrylic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) with in-bound edges limited to one) and the other file consists of user data that will be associated to the organizational hierarchy.

 ### Functional Requirements ###